monktastic/blog/pages/radical-skepticism.md

 It is not possible to prove that the past really happened.
 We cannot even say that it "probably" happened without making assumptions that can only be justified through circular reasoning.
-Ultimately, our decision to believe in time is *pure preference*.
+Ultimately, our decision to believe in time is *pure preference*, and no more rational than bizarre alternatives.

+It is possible to understand this intellectually and still completely miss its significance.
+When it is *grokked*, one cannot help but be overcome by profound humility and the heartfelt recognition that one has been taking existence utterly for granted.
+A space opens up, wherein one can function *as though* time and space work in the normal sense, while retaining the modesty that allows for other possibilities to emerge.

 ## Unpacked

 Young earth creationists believe that the earth was created in the past ten thousand years.
-The neo-creationist Omphalos Hypothesis explains that dinosaur bones and other seemingly old artifacts might have been planted there recently by God as a test of our faith.
+The neo-creationist Omphalos Hypothesis explains that dinosaur bones and other seemingly-old artifacts might have been planted there recently by God as a test of our faith.

 As ludicrous as this may strike you, there is no logical contradiction